Kunj-13/StockSense/Weekly Reports/Weekly Report - 11-13.md

 ## Subsection 2: What We Did
 - **Navid and Kunj (Machine Learning)**: Worked to complete a simple demo using a Discord bot with context from all FOMC minutes and statements.
 - **Krish and Sahil (Back-End)**: Contributed to the demo development and integrated the vector database.
 - **Tahira and Neville (Front-End)**: Set up prototype AI chatboxes and began testing API calls.
 Awaiting further interactivity integration until the AI chatbox is fully functional and visually polished.
 Basic layout is established, and front-end work will be consolidated when stable.
+Work on integration has started, and is the biggest priority.

 ### Troubles
 - No significant issues this week; machine learning and back-end teams are now aligned with the front end.